Curious calls by Sean Payton, Jon Gruden highlight Week 16 | NewsChannel 3-12

 “I don’t regret it one bit,” Gruden said.
 “I just regret the results.”

-With contributions from AP Pro Football Writer Josh Dubow and AP Sports Writer Brett Martel.
+AP Pro Football Writer Josh Dubow and AP Sports Writer Brett Martel contributed to this report.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton

-Note: This story has been corrected to show that Gale Sayers’ six-score game in 1965 included four rushing touchdowns, one TD catch and one punt return, not four rushing touchdowns and two TD catches.